The Netherlands Travel Guide

 The airport with the most international flights is Amsterdam’s Schiphol International airport.
 It’s also convenient as it’s only a 15-20 minute ride away from Centraal-Amsterdam station on Dutch Railways, with well over a hundred departures a day (which is also the most cost effective way to get to town).
 You can also take the NS train to Amsterdam Zuid, then the metro for slightly more.
 Look for ticket machines in the station hall and by luggage pick up.

-Bus takes a little longer and is more expensive with the Amsterdam Airport Express Bus 397 going from Schiphol Plaza to Amsterdam Elandsgracht in about 30-minutes and GVB bus 69 to Amsterdam Sloterdijk in about 40.
+The bus takes a little bit longer and is more expensive with the Amsterdam Airport Express Bus 397 going from Schiphol Plaza to Amsterdam Elandsgracht in about 30-minutes and GVB bus 69 to Amsterdam Sloterdijk in about 40.

 A taxi, including Uber, which does serve Amsterdam, is the most expensive option, costing up to 10 times as much as the train, but easier if you don’t want to hassle with your luggage.
 Make sure to read about taxi scams above if this is your plan.